ahmadshallouf/VersusQA/OAI/README.md

 ## Hyperparameter Training

-If you want to optimize the hyperparameters of a new model from HuggingFace, please uncomment respective lines in the `train_main.py` file and run the code.
+If you want to optimize the hyperparameters of a new model from HuggingFace, please uncomment the respective lines in the `train_main.py` file and run the code.